bgoonz/DS-ALGO-OFFICIAL/DS-n-Algos/functions/bindTo/function.bind().md

 Browser documentation and release notes are good supporting items to accompany your message.
 A demo hosted on services like Codepen or JSBin are perfect for providing real examples of your findings.

-Connection error:Sorry, we can’t seem to reach the server.
+Connection error:Sorry, we can't seem to reach the server.
 We are working to fix the problem.
 Please try again later.

 ### Legend